Kentucky Senate passes bill to revamp workers’ comp system

 FRANKFORT, Ky.
-(AP) — Kentucky lawmakers are closing in on making the biggest changes to the workers’ compensation system in decades.
+(AP) — Kentucky lawmakers are closing in on making the biggest changes to the workers’ compensation system in decades after the Senate passed the measure on Thursday.

-The bill passed the Senate Thursday.
-It will return to the House, which will consider changes made by senators.
-If the House accepts those changes, the bill will go to Gov. Matt Bevin.
+The legislation — backed by business groups but opposed by organized labor groups — will return to the House, which will consider changes made by senators.
+If the House accepts the revised version, it will go to Republican Gov. Matt Bevin.

-The measure is backed by business groups and opposed by organized labor.
+A key part of the bill would put time limits on benefits for some injured workers.

-A key part would place a 15-year cap on benefits for some injured workers.
-It would apply to workers filing claims for permanent, partial disability because of on-the-job injuries.
-Currently, they’re entitled to medical benefits for the duration of the disability.
+The proposed 15-year benefit cap from the date of injury would apply to certain workers filing claims for permanent, partial disability because of on-the-job injuries.

 Most Read Nation & World Stories